2023 Pacific typhoon season: Early season activity

 On July 13, a monsoon depression formed near Luzon.
 PAGASA noted the system and subsequently named the system Dodong.
 The system then crossed the island.
 The system then entered the South China Sea, where it became a tropical depression.
 Later, it became a tropical storm.
 It was named Talim.
 Talim moved through the South China Sea as it intensified.
 Near the coast of China, Talim reached its peak intensity as a Category 2-equivalent typhoon.
 Talim slightly weakened before making landfall in China at 22:20 CST.
 About six hours later, Talim entered the Gulf of Tonkin and made a second landfall.
 On July 18, Talim dissipated inland.

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Typhoon Doksuri in each province in the Philippines.

 On July 19, the JMA began tracking a disturbance in the Philippine Sea.
 On July 21, the JMA noticed it had begun to become more organized and it was upgraded into a tropical storm, with the name given being Doksuri.
 The PAGASA also noted the formation and gave it the name Egay.
 On July 23, the system began to intensify rapidly, and achieved typhoon status.
 Late on July 24, the JTWC classified it as a super typhoon.
 The next morning the PAGASA did the same thing as on that day it reached its peak of 1 minute sustained winds of 240 km/h.
 Doksuri began to slow as it reached the northern Philippines.
 With dry air in the area, Doksuri started to undergo an eyewall replacement cycle.
 As a mid-range Category-4 typhoon, Doksuri made landfall over Fuga Island in Aparri, Cagayan.
 Hours later, it made another landfall in Dalupiri Island.
 The storm eventually began to de-intensify following the eyewall replacement.
 However, as it exited the region on July 27, it began reintensifying.
 It was now heading toward Taiwan and China with 1 minute sustained winds of 120 mph.
 On July 28, it made its last landfall in China; however, it rapidly began to weaken.
 On July 29, Doksuri dissipated inland over China.

 Satellite loop of Tropical Storm Khanun a few hours before landfall in South Korea on August 10.

 After Doksuri devastated several countries, JMA announced another formation of a low-pressure area in the Pacific Ocean.
 The JMA later issued a warning, declaring it as a tropical depression.
 The system also indicated that the system is in a favorable environment for development.
 On July 27, the JTWC subsequently issued advisories for the system and classified the system as Tropical Depression 06W.
 Despite its disorganized structure, both agencies upgraded the system into a tropical storm, with JMA assigning the name Khanun.